Notes from a Lifelong Insomniac on the Best Way to Sleep on a Plane

 This one took me a long while to work out.
-In an ideal world, we’d all be flying on deliciously reclining full-size beds or better yet in our own beds with little cartoon wings attached.
+In an ideal world, we’d all be flying on deliciously reclining full-size beds in business class or better yet in our own beds with little cartoon wings attached.
 In the meantime, try to grab a window seat so that you can lean against the wall (and gain control of the all-important window blind.)

 If you’re on the short side (like me,) the best way to sleep on a plane involves taking the strain off your back by making sure there’s something for you to rest your feet on.
 Your hand luggage may work – or a pair of upended boots also does the trick.
 The aim is to try to lodge yourself into position so that no part of you can slip (and hence wake you up) when you finally doze off.
 Worse yet is a body part dangling into the aisle, at the mercy of a trolley thundering through or a deranged and sleep-deprived parent chasing after a small child.

 Always make sure your seatbelt can be seen over the top of your blanket and other paraphernalia so that the cabin crew don’t wake you up during turbulence.
 If you really need to sleep and don't even want the food, write a note to that effect and leave it tucked onto your seatbelt.
 Sounds daft but I've seen people do it.
 And why not?!